-I am offering an Intra-ocular lens trail!
+I am offering an Intra-ocular lens trial!

 In refractive surgery, there is a constant drive for visual perfection.

 Although the latest multifocal and extended depth of field lenses are getting closer to minimal dysphotopsia profiles, all current models still exhibit some form of low-lighting glare and halos.

 I believe these lenses are suited to a very well-chosen client, who is looking for complete spectacle independence across all the ranges.
 They still have a very firm yet select place.